Bela and Marta Karolyi hit by third suit, and file one of their own.

 The two Texas cases are just the latest in a morass of litigation spawned by Nassar's abuse in his capacity as a doctor for Michigan State University, USA Gymnastics and a popular Michigan gymnastics gym.

-Vega, 22, who was a member of the national gymnastics team from 2009 to 2013, said she is seeking more than $1 million in damages.
+Vega, 22, who was a member of the national gymnastics team from 2009 to 2013 and part of the world champion 2012 team, said she is seeking more than $1 million in damages.

 The accusations in her complaint are familiar from more than 200 suits filed against MSU and USAG, with claims that Nassar wasn't properly supervised and that the institutions ignored warning signs he was an abuser.